chowdhuryj-github/DataScienceMachineLearning/README.md

 In [Week 14](wk_14\lab\Lab_9_JIC.ipynb), I used classification methods to predict whether breast tissue samples are malignant or benign.
 I achieved this by setting up a experiment, training a baseline model, performing feature selection and etc.

+### Note
+The artworks used in this repository are by Alison Friend, check out her [artwork](https://www.instagram.com/mcfriendy/)!